Updated August 2026

 Why we picked it

-After 90 days of testing, this was the only moisturizer that produced hydration improvement (+9% in dry zones) while also extending the time-to-T-zone-shine (4.5 hours average vs 2.5 baseline).
 The formulation uses glycerin and hyaluronic acid for hydration, paired with colloidal oatmeal for barrier support and zero pore-clogging oils.
 Texture is the magic: thicker than a serum, lighter than a cream.
 Absorbs in 30 seconds, leaves no residue.
-8 of 9 testers reported it as their favorite tested product.
 Worth every dollar of $36.

 Pros